Iterative Feature Space Optimization through Incremental Adaptive Evaluation: Experiments

 \subsubsection{Overall Comparison}

-This experiment aims to answer: \textit{Can \model\ accurately assess feature space quality to produce an effective feature space?} We choose RFE for iterative FS and adopt \model\ as the feature space evaluator.
-To compare the performance difference, we replace the evaluator with LR, DT, GBDT, RF and XGB respectively.
+This experiment aims to answer: \textit{Can \model\ accurately assess feature space quality to produce an effective feature space?} We choose RFE as iterative FS framework and adopt \model\ as the feature space evaluator.
+To compare the performance difference, we then replace the evaluator with LR, DT, GBDT, RF and XGB, respectively.
 We report the testing performance of the refined feature space using RF.
-Table~\ref{tab:overall} and Appendix ~\ref{app:overall} shows the comparison results in terms of different evaluation metrics according to the task type.
-We can find that \model\ outperforms other baselines in most cases.
-For classification, \model\ can improve by approximately 3\% compared to other baselines.
-For regression, \model\ demonstrates the most superior performance.
-The underlying driver is that our information decoupling strategy and context-aware evaluator, which allow the evaluator to focus on the most challenging aspects of the feature space.
+Table~\ref{tab:overall} shows the comparison results in terms of different metrics according to different task types.
+We can find that \model\ outperforms other baseline algorithms in most cases.
+For classification task, \model\ can improve by approximately 3\% compared to other baselines.
+For regression task, \model\ demonstrates the most superior performance.
+The underlying driver is that the proposed information decoupling strategy and context-aware evaluator, which allow the evaluator to focus on the most challenging aspects of the feature space.
 This results in a fairer evaluation, leading to a more effective refinement strategy and ultimately producing a more optimized feature space.
 In summary, this experiment shows that \model\ effectively evaluates feature space quality for better feature spaces.